Handbook of Business Procedures

 - Volumes assigned to libraries are typically available to employees, students, and other individuals for checkout or use

 Professional, institutional, or social club memberships are allowable reimbursements for faculty or staff only if they pertain to the person’s job duties and benefit the university.
 The account number used must allow these types of purchases and should be coded as object code 1301 for professional and institutional membership or object code 1302 for social club dues.
-Otherwise, the vendor must be paid directly using a Procard or a VP2 or VPE payment document.
+Otherwise, the vendor must be paid directly using a Procard or a *Define VP2 or VPE payment document.
 Purchase orders are not required for memberships.
 For social memberships, approval from the provost or the president is also required.
+For additional information on professional and institutional memberships, refer to the Provost’s Institutional Memberships and Dues for Professional Organizations page

 Social Club Membership Approval Letter Sample for Academic Departments approved by Dean*